 You're probably already aware that all the major U.S. carriers offer an unlimited plan and that they have imposed a limit on it if you use too much data in a single billing period.
 If you're not, we're talking about wording like this in the carrier terms of service:

-That's T-Mobile's, but every carrier has something similar in the contract terms that say the same thing — use too much and we can stop giving you that high-speed LTE data that you know and love and toss you back to those 2007 3G data speeds.
+That's T-Mobile's, but every carrier has something similar in the contract terms that say the same thing — use too much and we can stop giving you that high-speed LTE data that you know and love and toss you back to lower data speeds.
 Users call it throttling, carriers call it prioritization, but no matter what it's called, it means the same thing: some users may get slowed down if they use too much data in a single month.

 That has a lot of vague wording in it — some, may, a small fraction, etc. — so we're going to spell it all out because your phone carrier is good at delivering you internet access and we're good at writing.
 Everyone wins!